 - Your gas expenses may increase because your heat is running too often.

 - Your furnace may break down too soon due to the fact a dirty filter forces it to work harder.

 - Your heating system can lose power if an extremely clogged filter is the cause of a tripped breaker.

 While it depends on what type of heating system you have, your air filter can be found inside the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 - Pull out the filter and tilt it toward the light.
 If you can’t view light through it, get a new one.

 - Insert the new filter with the arrow motioning toward the furnace to prevent damage.

-Flat filters should be replaced once a month, while pleated filters should last around three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more frequently.

 To make changing your filter easier down the line, write with a permanent pen on your furnace exterior or ductwork to list the airflow direction and filter size.